felippeb/fibdemo-fib/README.md

 # fibdemo-fib

-This project contains the fib api.
-This is a flask python api.
-It is provided on server using nginx, uWSGI, and supervisord.
+This project contains the fibapi flask app, fibgen python module, and various scripts.

-Usage:
+###bin

-$ python ./fibapi/fibapi.py
+Original scratchings at the problem.
+One in bash, something I knew how to do already.
+I reworked that in python.

-Build:
+###fibgen

-Test:
+fibgen.py from /bin rewritten as as python module.
+Includes setup and nosetests.

-provided nose is installed (pip install nose):
+###fibapi

-$ nosetests
+Flask api app wrapper for fibgen.py.
+Presents json list from num input